-Whether you watch and listen purely for immersion, or fit programmes in as a way of studying, radio and TV can be a fun and effective way to help you learn.
+Whether you watch and listen purely for immersion while you work or study, or fit programs in as a way of learning, radio and TV can be a fun and effective way to help you learn.

 Os Nossos Dias

-Os Nossos Dias is a Portuguese telenova that has been on the air since 2013.
-There are around 300 episodes so far so there is plenty of material for you to work through, and with episodes at around 45 minutes long you can easily fit the show in to your learning routine.
+Os Nossos Dias is a Portuguese telenovela that has been on the air since 2013.
+There are around 300 episodes so far so there is plenty of material for you to work through, and with episodes at around 45 minutes long you can easily fit the show into your learning routine.